icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 * Structure and Interpretation of Computer Programs ([Site][site-sicp], cc-sa)
 * Programming Languages: Application and Interpretation ([Site][site-plai], cc-nc-sa)
 * Practical Foundations for Programming Languages ([Site][site-pfpl], cc-nc-nd)
-* [Open Data Structures][repo-ods] ([Site][site-ods], cc) - To provide a high-quality open content data structures textbook that is both mathematically rigorous and provides complete implementation
 * Algorithms, Etc. ([Site][site-algorithm-etc], cc-nc-sa) - This page contains lecture notes and other course materials for various algorithms classes Jeff Erickson have taught at the University of Illinois, Urbana-Champaign.
 * Introduction to Theory of Computation ([Site][site-michiel-computation], cc-sa) - This is a free textbook for an undergraduate course on the Theory of Computation, which we have been teaching at Carleton University since 2002
 * Discrete Structures for Computer Science: Counting, Recursion, and Probability ([Site][site-michiel-structures], cc-nc-sa) - This is a free textbook for an undergraduate course on Discrete Structures for Computer Science, which I have been teaching at Carleton University since 2013